The Frenemies of Language Learning: False Friends

 Phew!
 That’s easy to remember.

-Unfortunately, languages play tricks on you; sometimes the words appear similar but actually have slightly, or something VERY, different meanings.
+Unfortunately, languages play tricks on you; sometimes the words appear similar but actually have slightly, or sometimes VERY, different meanings.
+False friends have the ability to turn the intention to express your embarrassment into a confession of pregnancy!

-For ‘hispanohablantes’ (Spanish speakers) learning English or Anglophones learning Spanish, here are some common examples of these language traps:
+Whether your a ‘hispanohablante’ (Spanish speaker) learning English or Anglophone learning Spanish, here are some common examples of these language traps:

-Let’s start with two words that are exactly the same and completely different.
+Let’s start with two words that are exactly the same and completely different, at the same time.
 If you are behaving in a careful, mature way, a Spanish speaker will be confused by the word ‘sensible’…

 A classic.
-It can be an awkward situation if someone just wishes to convey that they feel bashful, while the listener thinks that they are making an unexpected announcement.
+It can be an awkward situation if someone just wishes to convey that they feel red-faced, while the listener thinks that they are making an unexpected announcement.

 When first asked to ‘assist’ a meeting, a Brit may think that you need help at the meeting while the Spaniard will just expect to turn up.

 Or at least, they are NOT ALWAYS the same.
-The Spanish usage of the word refers to ‘making something real’, which in English can be used only in the context of ‘realising your dreams’.
-In any other context, this meaning is archaic.
+The Spanish usage of the word refers to ‘making something real’, which in English is most commonly used in this way in the context of ‘realising your dreams’.
+In any other context, ‘darse cuenta’ is the best translation.

 This is one of the most hilarious mix-ups that occurs when Spanish and English meet.